dnndev/xmp-docs/form-controls/validate-range.md

 summary: >-
   The Validate tag whose type is set to "range" is referred to as a Range Validator and is used to ensure the value of the target control falls within the specified range of values.
+This can be used, for example, to ensure that only a limited number of tickets can be purchased - that the number of tickets ordered is at least one but not more than five.
 keywords:
   - validate
   - type="